Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

 One of the continent’s most inconspicuous songbirds, the Brown Creeper is the only treecreeper in North America.
-Its cryptic coloration and high-pitched vocalizations make it difficult to detect, yet its distribution is widespread in coniferous and coniferous-deciduous forests throughout North America from Alaska and Canada south to northern Nicaragua.
-In its endless pursuit of bark-dwelling invertebrates, it begins at the base of a tree trunk, climbs upward, sometimes spiraling around the trunk until it nears the top, then flies to the base of a nearby tree to begin the process again.
+Its cryptic coloration and high-pitched vocalizations make it difficult to detect, yet it is widely distributed in coniferous, mixed, and deciduous forests throughout North America, from Alaska and Canada south to northern Nicaragua.
+In its endless pursuit of bark-dwelling invertebrates, it begins at the base of a tree trunk, climbs upward, sometimes spiralling around the trunk until it nears the top, then flies to the base of a nearby tree to begin the process again.
 This creeper uses its slender, decurved bill to glean invertebrates—mainly insects, spiders, and pseudoscorpions—from furrows in the bark.
 It was not until 1879 that naturalists discovered its unique habit of building its hammock-like nest behind a loosened flap of bark on a dead or dying tree.

 The sole representative of its family in North America, the Brown Creeper is almost indistinguishable from its Old World counterpart, the Eurasian Treecreeper (Certhia familiaris), and they were long considered conspecific.
-The systematics of treecreepers remains somewhat uncertain, but studies of vocalizations indicate that Brown Creeper and Eurasian Treecreeper should be treated as a separate species.
+In the last decade, the systematics of treecreepers were investigated using vocalizations, morphological traits, and molecular data.
+These studies have confirmed that Brown Creeper and Eurasian Treecreeper should be treated as separate species.

-Although the Brown Creeper is found in a variety of forest habitats, it favors closed-canopy forests with an abundance of large dead or dying trees for nesting and large live trees for foraging.
-It is most abundant in mature and old-growth forests in summer but uses a wider variety of wooded habitats (deciduous forests, suburbs, parks, and orchards) in winter.
-In recent decades, numbers in New England have increased, possibly as a result of reforestation, the widespread mortality of trees due to gypsy-moth (Lymantria dispar) invasion, and mortality of American elms (Ulmus americana) due to Dutch elm disease.
-Apparent expansion of breeding range in mid-Atlantic states, Midwest, and California, but local extirpations due to habitat loss in New York, Michigan, and lower Colorado River Valley.
+Although the Brown Creeper is found in a variety of forest habitats, it favors forest stands with an abundance of dead or dying trees for nesting and large live trees for foraging.
+It is most abundant in mature and old forests in summer but uses a wider variety of wooded habitats in winter.
+In recent decades, its numbers have increased in northern hardwood forests, possibly as a result of reforestation and the widespread mortality of trees due to gypsy-moths (Lymantria dispar) and other alien insect pests.
+Its breeding range appears to be expanding in mid-Atlantic states, the Midwest, Georgia, and California, although local extirpations are known due to habitat loss in New York, Michigan, and the lower Colorado River Valley.
 This creeper is often considered a year-round resident throughout its breeding range, but northern and high-altitude populations migrate.
-It is territorial during the breeding season, but in winter, often joins mixed-species foraging flocks and roosts communally with other Brown Creepers.
+It is territorial during the breeding season, but in winter often joins mixed-species foraging flocks and roosts communally with other Brown Creepers.

-Populations of this species have declined since presettlement times in northwestern Douglas fir (Pseudotsuga menziesii) forest owing to loss of mature and old-growth trees (Raphael et al. 1988) and in southwestern ponderosa pine (Pinus ponderosa; Brawn and Balda 1988) due to loss of mature pines.
+Populations of this species have declined since presettlement times in northwestern Douglas fir (Pseudotsuga menziesii) forests owing to loss of mature and old-growth trees (Raphael et al. 1988), and in southwestern ponderosa pine (Pinus ponderosa; Brawn and Balda 1988) owing to loss of mature pines.
 Current population-trend information indicates the species is stable in most areas in North America.
-Current U.S. Fish and Wildlife Service Breeding Bird Survey (BBS) trend data, however, should be viewed with caution because of the low number of individuals counted on routes and biases associated with roadside surveys.
-It is highly likely that creeper numbers have continued to decline in the West because of timber-harvesting practices.
+North American Breeding Bird Survey (BBS) trend data, however, should be viewed with caution owing to the low number of individuals counted on routes and biases associated with roadside surveys.
+It is highly likely that creeper numbers have continued to decline in the West as a result of timber-harvesting practices.
 Degradation of habitat via the harvesting of large, live trees, salvage-logging practices that remove dead or dying trees, and the increasing fragmentation of forests, particularly in western North America, are the greatest known threats to current populations.
 Loss of large trees to exotic insects and diseases and the eventual loss of large snags in eastern forests could also affect creepers negatively.
-Partners in Flight groups are concerned about Brown Creepers in Washington, Oregon, California, Idaho, Montana, and the southern Blue Ridge and Allegheny Mountains because of the negative effects of logging and forest fragmentation and the association of this species with large trees and a rare community type.
+Partners in Flight groups are concerned about Brown Creepers in Washington, Oregon, California, Idaho, Montana, and the southern Blue Ridge and Sierra Nevada because of the negative effects of logging and forest fragmentation and the association of this species with large trees and a rare community type.

-Hejl, S. J., K. R. Newlon, M. E. Mcfadzen, J. S. Young and C. K. Ghalambor.
-2002.
+Poulin, Jean-Francois, Emilie D'Astous, Marc-Andre Villard, Sallie J. Hejl, Karen R. Newlon, Mary E. Mcfadzen, Jock S. Young and Cameron K. Ghalambor.
+2013.
 Brown Creeper (Certhia americana), The Birds of North America Online (A. Poole, Ed.).
 Ithaca: Cornell Lab of Ornithology; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna/species/669